 - hormones, including growth hormone and insulin-like growth factor 1

-- sleep, because deep sleep supports growth signaling
+- sleep, since deep sleep plays a real role in growth signaling

-Here’s where the confusion starts.
-Human growth hormone sounds like the master switch.
+Here’s where confusion sets in.
+Human growth hormone sounds like the master switch for height.
 It isn’t.
-Bone growth also depends on insulin-like growth factor 1, often shortened to IGF-1, and IGF-1 is strongly influenced by nutrition.
-So if fasting pushes growth hormone up but food intake drops too low, the body can lose one of the other ingredients needed for real growth.
+Bone growth also depends heavily on insulin-like growth factor 1 — IGF-1 — and IGF-1 responds strongly to what you actually eat.
+So if fasting pushes growth hormone up while food intake drops too low, you’ve traded one ingredient for another.
+The growth process doesn’t thank you for it.

 How Height Actually Increases During Growth

-Height increases at the ends of long bones, where soft areas called growth plates sit.
-In plain language, these are the zones where new bone tissue forms while your body is still developing.
-The technical name is epiphyseal plates, but in real life they act more like construction sites.
-As long as those sites remain open, your body can add length to bones in the legs, arms, and spine.
+Height increases at the ends of long bones, where soft zones called growth plates sit.
+In plain terms, these are the regions where new bone tissue forms while your body is still developing.
+The technical name is epiphyseal plates, but in practical terms they work more like active construction sites.
+As long as those sites stay open, your body can keep adding length to the leg bones, arm bones, and spine.

-That process does not run on motivation.
+That process doesn’t run on motivation or meal timing.
 It runs on biology.

-During childhood and adolescence, growth is shaped by:
+During childhood and adolescence, growth depends on a few overlapping factors.

 Growth plates staying open

-Open growth plates are the foundation of getting taller.
-Once those plates close, height gain stops permanently.
-This usually happens after puberty, when estrogen and testosterone drive maturation and eventually shut the plates down.
+Open growth plates are the foundation.
+Once they close, height gain stops — permanently.
+That closure typically happens in the years after puberty, when rising levels of estrogen and testosterone drive skeletal maturation and eventually shut the plates down for good.

 Puberty timing

-Puberty often brings a growth spurt.
-But it also starts the countdown toward growth plate closure.
-Early puberty, sometimes linked with precocious puberty, can make a child grow fast at first and stop earlier than expected later on.
+Puberty usually brings a growth spurt.
+But it also starts the clock ticking toward growth plate closure.
+Early puberty — sometimes called precocious puberty — can make a child grow quickly at first, then stop earlier than expected.
+It’s one of those situations where fast-looking progress doesn’t always lead where you’d hope.

 Genetics setting the range

 Genetics place most people within a likely height range.
-Nutrition and health influence whether the body reaches that range, but they do not erase it.
-A fasting schedule cannot out-negotiate inherited biology.
-That part gets oversold online, honestly.
+Nutrition and overall health influence whether your body reaches that range, but they can’t erase the ceiling entirely.
+A fasting schedule can’t out-negotiate inherited biology.
+That part gets oversold online pretty regularly, honestly.

 Hormones coordinating the process

-Growth hormone, thyroid hormone, sex hormones, and IGF-1 all interact.
-Endocrinology is messy that way.
-No single hormone works in isolation for long.
+Growth hormone, thyroid hormone, sex hormones, and IGF-1 all interact with each other.
+Endocrinology is complicated that way.
+No single hormone carries the whole load.

-A simple comparison helps here: growth is less like pressing one button and more like running a construction project.
+A comparison helps here: growth is less like pressing a button and more like running a construction project.
 You need workers, materials, permits, energy, timing.
-If one thing improves while three other things weaken, the building does not rise faster.
+If one thing improves while three others weaken, the building doesn’t rise faster.
+It stalls.

 Intermittent Fasting and Human Growth Hormone (HGH)